TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/04_lesson/do_now.md

     print("first floor, 3rd apartment: " + str(my_building[0][2]))
     ```

+### In your Notebook,
-    Write down what was printed.
-How you would access the 2nd apartment of the 3rd floor (`apt3b`)?
+1. Write down what was printed.
+2. How you would access the 2nd apartment of the 3rd floor (`apt3b`)?

-2. Write a for loop that iterates over `my_building` and prints out each value (apartment number).
-Describe what happened.